redis/redis-doc/topics/latency.md

 esacped an analysis using normal tools.

 The software watchdog is an experimental feature.
-While it is designed to be used in production enviroments care should be taken to backup the database before proceeding as it could possibly have unexpected interactions with the normal execution of the Redis server.
+While it is designed to be used in production environments care should be taken to backup the database before proceeding as it could possibly have unexpected interactions with the normal execution of the Redis server.